 9. Grants are never guaranteed from year to year.

-If your organization has been awarded the same grant each year for the past decade, that’s wonderful, but not indicative of future awards.
+If your organization has been awarded the same grant annually for a decade, that’s wonderful.
+However, that doesn’t guarantee future grants.
 Unless a grantor has specifically committed to long-term support, you must budget as if those dollars might not be awarded.
-Many multi-year grants are dependent on the achievement of annual goals and can be canceled if stated goals and/or benchmarks are not being met.
+Many multi-year grants are dependent on the achievement of annual goals and can be canceled if stated goals or benchmarks are not met.

-10. Grants that support project materials but not staff salaries and overhead can create a burden on your organization if your team is not prepared for the increased workload.
+10. Grants that support project materials, but not the staff salaries and overhead to support it, can create a burden on your organization.

 Before you pursue a grant to hire a new staff member for one year, carefully consider how you intend to sustain that position after the grant cycle.
-It is not realistic to expect that within their first 9-12 months, a new employee can learn the organization, connect with clients and the community,” master their job, and successfully raise their salary for the next year!
-If you are not hiring new staff, consider your current team’s capacity to manage the increased workload that comes with the program and grant reporting requirements.
+It is not realistic to expect that within their first 9-12 months a new employee can learn the organization.
+It takes time to connect with clients and the community and successfully raise their salary for the next year!
+What is your current team’s capacity?
+Can they manage the increased workload that comes with the program and grant reporting requirements?